issactoast/EnBlog/content/post/stat2010-week1.md

     [U of Iowa virtual desktop](https://virtualdesktop.uiowa.edu)

-1. If you are first time to use this website, you need to download the `Citrix Workspace App` and installed it.
+1. If you are first time to use this website, you need to download the `Citrix Workspace App` and install it.

 1. After you finished installation, close all the window and revisit the U of Iowa virtual desktop site.
 If the site can detect Citrix, then it will automatically shows you the sign-in screen.
 Use your HawkID and password to get in.